Force and Laws of Motion Class 9 MCQ

 Option d – 5.0 m/s

-Option a – moving forward and gaining speed.
+Option a – Moving forward and speeding up

 (A) 8.46 N, 11.54 N